jevrii/storm_white/docs/math/3601/ch2.md

 However, a significant weakness is the requirement that, in each iteration:

 - a Jacobian matrix (involving $n^2$ partial derivatives) has to be evaluated
-- an n*n linear system involving this matrix must be solved.
+- an $n \times n$ linear system involving this matrix must be solved.

 ### Rescaled simple iteration: Reduce cost of approximating $F'(X^{(k)})^{(-1)}$